-Example 3: To cut a 3/4" board starting from "3" on the scale, lower 6/8 + one step to compensate for the kerf and stop at "2".
+Example 3: To cut a 3/4" board starting from "3" on the scale, turn the crank exactly one revolution and stop at "3".

 Blade guides

 The blade guides tension the blade so that it comes 3 mm below the band wheels.